austineamonn/more-crises-mod-civ-vii/README.md

 Author: austineamonn

-Version 1.0.7
+Version 1.0.8

 Adds new crises to the Antiquity and Exploration age.
 More Crises to come!

 ## Current Mod:

-Adds Famine and Succession Crises to Antiquity and an Inflation Crisis to Exploration.
+Adds Famine and Succession Crises to Antiquity and Inflation and Isolationism Crises to Exploration.
+Depending on your build these Crises can be much more punishing than the Base Game ones, so beware.

 ### Famine Crisis - Antiquity